 What are the symptoms of Crohn's disease?

 Symptoms of Crohn's include diarrhea, abdominal pain; bowel obstruction (when something partially or fully blocks the intestines), weight loss, fever, night sweats and fatigue.
 The pain tends to occur in the lower right part of your abdomen or near your belly button.
 The pain might improve with a bowel movement.
 You may also see blood in your stool.

-- How can I be sure I get the right diagnosis?
+How can I be sure I get the right diagnosis of Crohn's disease?